 There are many different types of liver disorders that affect the liver in different ways, ranging from inflammation to build-up of bile to accumulation of fat in liver cells.
-Liver disease can damage this vital organ and eventually lead to liver failure and the need for a liver transplant.
+Liver disease can damage this vital organ and eventually lead to liver failure.

 What causes liver disease?

 Liver disease can strike children for a wide variety of reasons.
 The most common cause of pediatric liver disease is obesity.